-2. Place the two alignment pins into position.
+2. Place the two alignment pins into position and place a drop of silicone sealant on case half joints.
 Place the cylinder gasket into position; then place a piston holder (or suitable substitute) beneath the piston skirt and square the piston in respect to the crankcase.